temperlang/temperlang-blog/posts/tangle-of-strings.md

 #### Human language ordering is not lexicographic

 Fun fact, language designers do not agree.
-Lua's `<` operator performs locale-sensitive comparison.
+In Lua&ge;5, the `<` operator performs *locale-sensitive* comparison.
-Unicode defines *collation rules* which capture the dictionary sorting rules for human language.
+Unicode defines *collation rules* which capture the dictionary sorting rules for human languages.

 [UTR-10](https://www.unicode.org/reports/tr10/#Example_Differences_Table) has this example showing that a German reader would expect 'o'-umlaut next to 'o' in a sorted list but a Swedish reader would not.